Tag Archives: Liturgy

 Farewell Discourse of Jesus.
 Duccio

-“I pray for them,” Jesus says in Tuesday’s gospel as he looks to his disciples in the supper room and also to us who are his own today.
+“I pray for them,” Jesus says in John’s gospel as he looks at his disciples in the supper room and also at us who are his own today.
+We’re so conscious how poorly we pray.
+We need to remember Jesus is praying for us and in us.

-We who are so conscious of how poorly we pray need to remember Jesus praying for us and in us.
 Is it possible to speak to God, we ask ourselves?
 We’re so easily distracted, so weak in faith, so bound to life as it is.
-How can we to go to God in prayer?
+How can we approach God in prayer?

 “I pray for them,” Jesus said in the supper room.
-Then, he prayed for his disciples when they left the supper room and entered the Garden of Gethsemani.
-They fell asleep, forgetful of everything.
-A stone’s throw away, Jesus prayed and his prayer was not only for himself but to strengthen them as well.
+He prayed for his disciples there in the supper room.
+When they left they entered the Garden of Gethsemani where they fell asleep, forgetful of everything.
+A stone’s throw away, Jesus prayed.
+His prayer was not only for himself but for them as well.

 “I pray for them,’ Jesus says in our liturgical prayers.
 We speak to God the Father “through Jesus Christ, your Son, who lives and reigns with you and the Holy Spirit, One God, forever and ever.
 Amen.”